What is Delayed Drowning?

 • Irritability

-If you or your child are experiencing these symptoms after a near drowning event, seek medical attention immediately.
+If you or your child is experiencing these symptoms after a near-drowning event, seek medical attention immediately.

 Treatment for Delayed Drowning